On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Fibrations in abelian varieties

 Finally, if $\ga \in H^{n-1,n-1}(X,\bQ) \cap \Int\(\cK(X)^\vee\)$, then $f_*\ga \ne 0 \in H^0(B,\bZ)$ by~\cite[Proposition 2.5]{OguisoPeternellconeKahdual}.
 It follows from the main statement of Proposition~\ref{pro-multsecfibab} that $X$ is projective. \end{proof}

-\begin{cor} Let $X$ be a compact K\"ahler manifold of dimension $n$ such that $\Int\(\cK(X)^\vee\) \cap H^{n-1,n-1}(X,\bQ) \ne \emptyset$.
-Assume that $X$ is bimeromorphic to a compact K\"ahler manifold $X'$ which is the total space of a fibration $f : X' \to B$ over a smooth projective curve $B$ whose general fiber is an abelian variety.
+\begin{cor} Let $X$ be a compact K\"ahler manifold which satisfies the dual Kodaira condition (K).
+Assume that $X$ is bimeromorphic to a compact K\"ahler manifold $X'$ which is the total space of a fibration $f \colon X' \to B$ over a smooth projective curve $B$ whose general fiber is an abelian variety.
 Then $X$ is projective. \end{cor}